aliasgar1978/facts_finder/docs/u_doc/executions_1.rst

 .. important::

-	Use this method-1 if only device commands output captures is availalble.
+	Use this method-1 (using DeviceDB), if only device commands output captures are availalble.

-	Use more advanced method-2 if parsed excel device fact also available along with device commands output captures.
+	Go for more advanced method-2 (using CleanFacts), if parsed excel device facts are also available along with device commands output captures.

 Detailed How To